MelodicCrypter/Gatsby-WordPress-Headless-Sample/README.md

 </h1>

 This is just a sample implementation of a headless blogging.
-But the goal for this example was to only pull (Read) data.
-I will update this soonest to add C, U, and D of CRUD.
-But you can fork this and update anytime you want.
+And the goal for this example was to only pull (Read) data and put the data on an external frontend.

 ## 🚀 Quick start